-Each flow analysis tool will pull out different sets of data from the Flow traffic collected.
-Listed below are some of the core functionalities that a Flow analyzer should be able to provide -
+Each flow analysis tool will pull out different sets of data from the flow traffic collected.
+Listed below are some of the core functionalities that a flow analyzer should be able to provide:

 Network monitoring, network management and flow analysis come together to form the backbone of network infrastructure monitoring.
 Combined, these can help resolve complex network issues, making root cause analysis, fault isolation and downtime reduction a much more achievable goal.
-A flexible and robust NMS is a must for any organization seeking network automation, monitoring and management.
+A flexible and robust NMS is a must for any organisation seeking network automation, monitoring and management.

 Easy integration with hundreds of Your favorite applications